Charlie MacKay

-Charles Vincent MacKay FRACP (3 May 1880 – 26 April 1953) was a noted Australian medical specialist and an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Charles Vincent MacKay (3 May 1880 – 26 April 1953) was a noted Australian medical specialist and an Australian rules footballer who played for Melbourne in the Victorian Football League (VFL).

 Family

 The son of Donald MacKay (1849–1934), and Eleanor (a.k.a.
 "Helen") MacKay (1855–1930), née Vincent, Charles Vincent MacKay was born at Woods Point, Victoria on 3 May 1880.

 He married Rose Nita née Collins, née Mackay (1890–1973) in Marylebone, London, England in 1927.

 Football

 Charles MacKay played VFL football while studying Medicine at Trinity College.

 Medicine

 He graduated in medicine from the University of Melbourne at the end of 1905.

-Following his graduation, MacKay worked in several Melbourne hospitals, completing a Doctorate of Medicine by Thesis in 1910, and taking the role of medical superintendent of the Melbourne Hospital in 1911.
+Following his graduation, MacKay worked in several Melbourne hospitals, completing a Doctorate of Medicine by Thesis in 1910, and taking on the role of medical superintendent of the Melbourne Hospital in 1911.

 Military service

 At the outbreak of World War I, MacKay joined the Royal Army Medical Corps in England, where he was twice Mentioned in Despatches.
 Promoted to lieutenant-colonel, he took command of the No 80 General Hospital in Salonika during the latter stages of the war.